sagemath/trac_to_gh/Issue 9993.md

 # Issue 9993: gcc 4.2.4 generates an internal compiler issue when buidling symmetrica on AIX 5.3

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9994

 Original creator: drkirkby